Constitution & Rules

 - Colours: The colours of the club shall be sky blue, red, black and white.

 - Affiliations: The club may be affiliated to any national cycling or other related organisation as determined by the committee.
-For example: British Cycling, Cycling Time Trials, Cyclists Touring Club, Audax UK, YHA and Sustrans.
+For example: British Cycling, Cycling Time Trials, Cycling UK, Audax UK, YHA and Sustrans.

-- Membership: Membership is open to anyone interested in cycling, regardless of their sex, age, physical or mental ability, ethnicity, nationality, sexual orientation, religion, and political or other beliefs.
+- Membership: Membership is open to anyone interested in cycling, regardless of their gender, age, physical or mental ability, ethnicity, nationality, sexual orientation, religion, and political or other beliefs.

 The annual subscription and membership categories shall be determined at the AGM.
 It shall be paid upon joining the club and is due for renewal on January 1st.
 Members who have not paid by March 1st will be deemed to have resigned from membership.
 Such members, on re-applying, shall pay the new member’s fee.
 The subscription of members joining after October 31st shall be valid for the following year.

-All members joining the club shall be deemed to accept the terms of this Constitution and Rules.
+All members joining the club shall be deemed to accept the terms of this Constitution, Club Policies and Guidelines.

 All members are expected to contribute to the running of the club.
 This may take the form of volunteering to run an event, assisting at events, e.g. marshalling, standing for an official post, or by any other means they are able to offer.